 Pyridostigmine is useful in improving muscle strength in patients with a muscle disease (e.g. myasthenia gravis).
-Therefore, this drug helps to relieve your fatigue, the most common symptom of low bp.
+This drug helps to relieve fatigue, the most common symptom of low blood pressure.

-Pyridostigmine suggested dosage: Oral administration of 60 mg pyridostigmine is effective for the treatment of neurogenic orthostatic hypotension.
-Both standing blood pressure and peripheral resistance were signiﬁcantly increased, while the orthostatic fall in blood pressure attenuates.
+Oral administration of 60 mg is effective for the treatment of neurogenic orthostatic hypotension.
+Both standing blood pressure and peripheral resistance can signiﬁcantly increased, while the orthostatic fall in blood pressure attenuates.
 Pyridostigmine is available as a regular tablet, an extended-release (long-acting) tablet, and in syrup form.
-You can take it once, twice, or several times a day, depending upon the type of tablet.
+You can take it once, twice, or several times a day, depending upon the type of medicine you take.

-What are some possible side effects of pyridostigmine drugs?
-Side effects are of two types; they are muscarinic (nausea, vomiting, diarrhea, abdominal cramps, increased peristalsis, increased salivation, increased bronchial secretions, miosis, and diaphoresis) and nicotinic (muscle cramps, fasciculation and weakness).
+Side effects are of two types; they are muscarinic (nausea, vomiting, diarrhea, abdominal cramps, increased peristalsis, increased salivation, increased bronchial secretions, miosis, and diaphoresis) and nicotinic (muscle cramps, fasciculation, and weakness).

-Tell your doctor if you are allergy or cold (dexamethasone (Decadron), hydrocortisone (Hydrocortone), magnesium-containing products), heart arrhythmias, taking sleeping pills, intestinal or bladder blockage, asthma, seizures, heart or kidney disease, thyroid problems, or stomach ulcers.
+Tell your doctor if you have an allergy or cold (dexamethasone (Decadron), hydrocortisone (Hydrocortone), magnesium-containing products), heart arrhythmias, taking sleeping pills, intestinal or bladder blockage, asthma, seizures, heart or kidney disease, thyroid problems, or stomach ulcers.

 Possible drug interaction of pyridostigmine